Log in

 Recycled water produced from stormwater harvesting is commonly used to water:

-Stormwater harvesting systems can be large or small and usually consist of:
+Stormwater harvesting systems can be large or small.
+They usually consist of:

 Recycled water produced from stormwater must be treated according to public health and environmental standards and requirements.
 The NSW Government has guidelines for Managing Urban Stormwater: Harvesting and reuse (2006).